 I tried many planners and nothing worked for me as well as a bullet journal.
-Having a place where I can write down all my dreams, plans, thoughts, tasks enables me to boost productivity, stay focused and achieve business goals.
+So having a place where I can write down all my dreams, plans, thoughts, tasks enables me to boost productivity, stay focused, and achieve business goals.

 I wrote an entire blog post about setting up a bullet journal for work, so check it out.